AI & Matching6 min read

 For HR leaders building a case for mentor matching software, the broader mentoring ROI data provides important context:

-- Retention rates are 72% for mentees and 69% for mentors, compared to 49% for non-participants (MentorCliq).
+• The Sun Microsystems study found retention rates of 72% for mentees and 69% for mentors, compared to 49% for non-participants, saving an estimated $6.7 million in avoided turnover.

 When better matching drives higher satisfaction and lower early closure rates, these downstream benefits compound.
 A mentoring program where 29% of pairs dissolve early is leaving significant value on the table compared to one where only 11% do.